zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem.md

 The first date displayed on the axis.
 By default, the minimum date is the same as the first category.
-This is often used in combination with the
+This is often used in combination with the max and roundToBaseUnit configuration options to set up a fixed date range.

 #### Example
     <kendo:stockChart-categoryAxisItem min="min">